dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 I've always believed that energy management matters more than time management.
 If the work drains you, it doesn't matter how many hours you have.
 And these tools have changed the energy equation.
 The drudgery is gone.
 The copying and pasting of compiler warnings, the boilerplate, the fill-in-the-blanks tedium – I just don't do that anymore.
 What's left is the creative part: deciding what to build, figuring out the shape of the solution, reviewing whether the output is good.

-Karpathy, my coworkers, basically every engineer I've talked to who uses these tools – they've all noticed the same thing.
+Karpathy, my coworkers, all the engineers I've talked to who use these tools – they've all noticed the same thing.
 Programming feels *more* fun now because the fill-in-the-blanks drudgery is removed and what remains is the creative part.

 I also feel less stuck.
 When I hit a wall, I don't have to grind through it alone.
 I can throw the problem at Claude, watch it try things, learn from what it attempts.
 There's almost always a way to make some positive progress.
 That changes the emotional texture of the day.
 Less frustration, more momentum.

 And the tenacity thing is real.
-Watching an agent relentlessly work at something—never tired, never demoralized, just trying approach after approach—is genuinely inspiring.
+Watching an agent relentlessly work at something – never tired, never demoralized, just trying approach after approach – is genuinely inspiring.
 I've seen Claude struggle with a problem for thirty minutes and then crack it.
 That stamina was always a bottleneck for me.
 Now it's not.

 ## How I'm adapting